micheqn3/read-me-generator-nodejs/README.md

 ## README Generator

 This repository contains a README generator that is run through the command line using Node.js.
-The application will append the README to the sample folder.
+The application will append the README to the sample folder.<br> <br> The sample README generated using the application can be found in /src/sample/

 ### Installation